kelexine/freedreno_wiki/A4xx-Geometry-Shaders.md

     0005[62018003x_10309024x] mad.u24 r0.w, c9.x, (r)r0.w, c12.x
     0013[c286000bx_0480c001x] ldlw.u32 r2.w, l[r0.w], 4

 `c9.x` contains `0xc0`, `r0.w` is the bits 0:4 value, and `c12.x` is `0x80`.
 This particular example was reading all 4 components of the 3rd vertex's `gl_Position`.

-It appears that the vertices are 0x40 away from each other, but that is probably a function of the number of VS outputs.
+Vertex data is laid out in the space accessed by ldlw sequentially.
+A particular vertex attribute forms a group of the N vertices in the input primitive, and it appears that the baseline quantity is `0x40` for "no" attributes (i.e. just position and probably others).
+So the layout is as follows for triangle inputs:

+    0x00: V1 pos, V2 pos, V3 pos
+    ...
+    0xc0: V1 attr0, V2 attr0, V3 attr0
+    0xf0: V1 attr1, V2 attr1, V3 attr1
+    ...

+So as a result, in order to access a non-system attribute `N` in a primitive with `V` vertices for vertex `v`, you have to access it at `0x40 * V + N * 0x10 * V + v * 0x10`.
+System vertices are laid out in per-vertex groups as:

+    0x00: gl_Position
+    0x10: gl_PointSize, ???
+    0x20: ???
+    0x30: ???

+So the gl_Position of vertex `v` would be at `0x40 * v`, while the gl_PointSize would be at `0x40 * v + 0x10`.
+And of course the whole thing is offset by `r0.x & 31 * primitive stride`.

 Outputs
 -------